 In clinical courses, LSN graduate students are required to complete a specified number of hours of direct patient care clinical hours.
 Students who must be absent from a clinical session due to illness or an emergency are required to notify their clinical faculty member and preceptor as soon as possible.

 Absences caused by illness or an emergency must be made up at the clinical site at which the student has been placed in accordance with the terms and conditions required by the preceptor and clinical faculty member.
 Excessive absenteeism, even if it is the result of illness or emergencies, may result in a failing grade for the clinical component of the course and therefore the course.
-Questions about the requirements of attendance at clinical sessions for graduate students should be addressed to the clinical faculty member.
+Questions about the requirements of attendance at clinical sessions for graduate students should be addressed to the clinical faculty member or course coordinator.

-All graduate students are required to be supervised during their clinical hours.
+All graduate students are required to have faculty supervision during their clinical hours.
 Because the University is closed during the winter holiday break, supervision is not available during that period and therefore students may not attend or make up clinical hours during the winter holiday break.
 Clinical courses must be completed within the semester timeframe.
-Clinical hours will not be extended past the last official day of class in any given semester.